kennethachan/kennethachan/README.md

 Full Stack Software Engineer
 ----------------------------

-I am an enthusiastic Full Stack Software Engineer with a diverse background ranging from woodworking to architectural design.
+Full Stack Software Engineer with a diverse background ranging from woodworking to architectural design.
 I am a creator.
 I am always curious.
 I have a strong ambition to create work that is uniquely enjoyable and fulfilling to the user’s experience.

 * 🌍  I'm based in New York
 * 🖥️  See my portfolio at [http://kennethachan.netlify.app/](http://http://kennethachan.netlify.app/)